 Mexico's independence from Spain is celebrated every year in September.
-From the beginning of the month, Mexico's streets and buildings are festooned with an explosion of green, white and red, but the main events occur on the evening of the 15th, when crowds gather in town squares across the nation to shout "Viva México!" and on the 16th with parades and other civic celebrations.
+From the beginning of the month, Mexico's streets and buildings are festooned with an explosion of green, white, and red, but the main events occur on the evening of September 15 when crowds gather in town squares across the nation to shout "Viva México!" and on September 16 when you'll find parades and other civic celebrations.
 Mexican patriotic spirit is embodied in a multitude of popular traditions.
-This is what you should know about this important national holiday.
+Find out more about Mexican Independence Day—an important national holiday for the country.

 01 of 06

-This holiday is also referred to in Mexico by the date of the event: el Dieciseis de Septiembre (the 16th of September).
-It is one of Las Fiestas Patrias (the patriotic festivals), and is celebrated on the night of September 15 and all day on the 16th.
+This holiday is also referred to in Mexico by the date of the event: el dieciséis de Septiembre (the 16th of September).
+It is one of Las Fiestas Patrias (the patriotic festivals) and is celebrated on the night of September 15 and all day on September 16.
 This is one of the most important fiestas of the year in Mexico, and the whole month of September is referred to as el mes de la patria (month of the homeland).
-Some people outside of Mexico may confuse this holiday with Cinco de Mayo, but that is a different celebration (and a much less important one in Mexico).
+Some people outside of Mexico may confuse Mexican Independence Day with Cinco de Mayo (5th of May), but that is a different celebration (and a much less important one in Mexico).

 02 of 06